One of the cutest things we have seen recently is the Valentines Man Balloon Sculpture. We simply had to try to make our own and see the result.

 Finally glu dot one arm to the top and side of the belly (Fig. 66).
 Leave the other arm loose and just bend it slightly upwards as though your little man is waving.

-Step 7 – Giving Him a Neck
+Step 7 – A Strong Neck

 Our Valentines Sculpture little man would not be complete, without a bulging neck.